MCBoy2038/Doki-Doki-Takeover-Hud/README.md

 * Pumpsuki#4681 - Lua Notesplashes
 * Jaldabo#2709 - Helped me alot with the credit script
 * superpowers04#3887 - Literally redid most of the credit script
+* Dsfan2#6218 - Helped with the credit script (he did the icon, i'm so happy)
+* OOF PRODUCTIONS - tried to help lol

 ### Special Thanks
 * [The DDTO+ Team](https://gamebanana.com/mods/47364) - Without them, this script wouldn't exist